rails/rails/guides/source/asset_pipeline.md

 <%= image_tag "icons/rails.png" %>
 ```

-WARNING: If you're precompiling your assets (see "In Production":#in-production below), linking to an asset that does not exist will raise an exception in the calling page.
+WARNING: If you're precompiling your assets (see [In Production](#in-production) below), linking to an asset that does not exist will raise an exception in the calling page.
 This includes linking to a blank string.
 As such, be careful using `image_tag` and the other helpers with user-supplied data.

 #### CSS and ERB